ZhengYaolin/JT-GraphFormer/README.md

 # ST-GraphFormer
-ST-GraphFormer: Effective Human Action Recognition with Spatio-Temporal Graph
+ST-GraphFormer: Effective Human Action Recognition with Spatio-Temporal Subgraph
 ## Acknowledgements
 This repository is based on [CTR-GCN](https://github.com/Uason-Chen/CTR-GCN) and [STTFormer](https://github.com/heleiqiu/STTFormer).
 Thanks to the original authors for their **outstanding** work!!!